maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 In the end the weight is what matters: in the case of tasks the niceness is converted [to priority](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched/prio.h#L26) and then [to weight](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10902) ([here](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10750)).
 In the case of task groups the user-visible value is [internally converted](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10718).

 For the sake of simplicity let’s remember this: the groups are hierarchical, and a task is part of a task group.
 The bigger the depth of the hierarchy, the more the weight gets diluted.
 Adding a heavily weighted task to one child group is not going to afflict the overall tasks tree the same as it would do if it was part of the root group.
+This is because the task weight is relative to the group where the task is put into.

 Each entity, whether a task or a task group, is treated the same.
-If is a group, the time accounting is applied [to the currently locally running entity](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4586) and [recursively up through the hierarchy](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11158).
+The time accounting is applied [to the currently locally running entity](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4586) and [recursively up through the hierarchy](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11158).

+> In case of task groups, the weight is further scaled, but don't worry, we'll talk about it later.

 ### Update of the virtual runtime